kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="metrics">7.2 Metrics and Alerting</span>**

-We also used to collect performance metrics with Prometheys an eye on the health of our pipeline, but later got rid of it as didn't have time to analyze it.
+We also used to collect performance metrics with Prometheus, but later got rid of it as didn't have time to analyze it.

 **<span id="reflecting">8.
 Reflecting on the Project: What Went Right and What Didn't</span>**